nick75mowbray/fasting_tracker/Assets/userStories.md

 As a vegan, I want to see my fasting progress so that I can continue to improve my PB.
 # -------------- #

+As a user I want to choose the type of fast I want the app to time.
+# -------------- #

+As a user I want to be able to see the time remaining on my current fast.
+# -------------- #

+As a user I want to know what time my current fast finishes so that I know when to eat.
+# -------------- #

+As a user I want to see my previous fasts so that I can track my progress.
+# -------------- #

+As a user I want to calculate my BMI to better track my health and progress.
+# -------------- #